solita/sv-security-scans-07-crash-course/README.md

 Uses the latest official Docker image from DockerHub for the prominent credentials scan tool GitLeaks.
 Note that using an official GitHub action requires a license.
+Therefore, you are interested to adopt/adapt this workflow!

 ### 1.